merriammassey/team-profile/README.md

 First, ensure [Node.js](https://nodejs.org/en/) JavaScript runtime and [npm package manager](https://www.npmjs.com/) are installed.

-Clone the project repo, then run the following command a terminal in the root directory:
+Clone the project repo, then run the following command in a terminal from the root directory:
 ```
 npm i
 ```
+Create a folder in the root directory called "dist".

 ## Usage